 This newly-established speaker series seeks to give a forum to Japan-inflected issues relating to the growing field of Environmental Humanities.

 Environmental Humanities encompasses a broad range of ever-evolving subfields including but not limited to climate justice, animal studies, ecocriticism, environmental ethics, posthumanism, and biosemantics.
-It seeks to acknowledge indigenous knowledge about biosystems alongside of more well-known “Western” and “Eastern” regimes of knowledge.
-Professor Christine Marran, long at the forefront of ecocritical research on modern Japanese literature, is the inaugural speaker of this series.
+It seeks to recognize indigenous knowledge about biosystems alongside of more well-known “Western” and “Eastern” regimes of knowledge.

 Events